The Joker (Steve Miller Band song): Lyrics

 Miller borrowed from the hit song "Lovey Dovey", which shares the lyric, "You're the cutest thing that I ever did see / I really love your peaches, wanna shake your tree / Lovey dovey, lovey dovey, lovey dovey all the time".
-Ahmet Ertegun wrote the song, and the Clovers had the highest charting version in 1954.
+Ahmet Ertegun and Eddie Curtis wrote the song, and the Clovers had the highest charting version in 1954.

 It is one of two Steve Miller Band songs that feature the nonce word "pompatus".
 The first line of the lyrics is a reference to the song "Space Cowboy" from Miller's Brave New World album.
 The following lines refer to two other songs: "Gangster of Love" from Sailor and "Enter Maurice" from Recall the Beginning...A Journey from Eden.
 The line "some people call me Maurice / 'Cause I speak of the pompatus of love" was written after Miller heard the song "The Letter" by the Medallions.
 In "The Letter", writer Vernon Green made up the word puppetutes, meaning a paper-doll erotic fantasy figure; however, Miller misheard the word and wrote pompatus instead.